Marcus Tullius Cicero

 Shortly thereafter Cicero left for Greece to study rhetoric and philosophy.
 Upon returning, he married Terentia and began his career properly.
 He successfully climbed the cursus honorum, served as quaestor in Sicily in 75, and eventually was elected consul suo anno “in his year,” i.e. in his forty-second year (the minimum age to do so).
 This was a distinction well-regarded enough for patricians in Rome, let alone for someone of municipal origin.

 As a quaestor in Sicily, Cicero was a model of integrity and honesty.
-Many Romans saw governing a province as a way to enrich themselves, but Cicero proved himself so honest to the Sicilians, that they asked him to take up their cause against C. Verres, the current governor, who was cruel and corrupt in governing, forcing landowners to pay bribes for unjust and made-up charges.
+Many Romans saw governing a province as a way to enrich themselves, but Cicero proved himself so honest to the Sicilians that they asked him to take up their cause against C. Verres, the current governor, who was cruel and corrupt in governing, forcing landowners to pay bribes for unjust and made-up charges.

 Upon Verres’ return to Rome in 70, Cicero launched a prosecution against him.
-So damning was the first day’s opening statement that Verres did not stay for the end of his trial; he went into a self-imposed exile to Massilia, precluding a punishment by the jurors, which would have have seen his house and possessions stripped from him.
+So damning was the first day’s opening statement that Verres did not stay for the end of his trial; he went into a self-imposed exile to Massilia, precluding a punishment by the jurors, which would have seen his house and possessions stripped from him.
 Though the second speech was never delivered, both survive as the Verrines (or In Verrem I & II).

+Cicero was recalled from exile only a year and a half later, but he failed to regain his former status.
 Diminished by the growing tyranny of the Triumvirate, Cicero retreated to the study of philosophy.
 During this period, he composed rhetorical and political works, including the De OratoreDe Re Publica, and De Legibus.

+He was not completely removed from political life, though.
+In early 56, he successfully defended M. Caelius Rufus from charges of murder of an Egyptian ambassador and attempted murder of his ex-wife, Clodia, sister of the aforementioned Clodius Pulcher.
 In January 52, Clodius and gang leader rival Titus Annius Milo clashed along the Via Appia, resulting in Clodius’ death.
 Here too Cicero defended Milo, but he was unsuccessful, and Milo fled in exile to Massilia (although, unlike Verres, he was convicted in absentia).

+On the eve of civil war between Caesar and Pompey, Cicero had a successful stint as governor of Cilicia, once again displaying integrity and honesty with the inhabitants.
+He even put down a band of robbers, for which his troops hailed him imperator (general).
 But when Cicero returned to Rome, he found himself in the cross hairs of a Triumvirate.
-Crassus had been killed in Parthia earlier, and relationships between Caesar and Pompey soured.
-When Caesar crossed the Po with his troops to invade Italy in 49, Cicero, vacillating at first, fled with Pompey and other opponents of Caesar (notably Cato the Younger) to Greece.
+Crassus had been killed in Parthia earlier (53 BCE after a battle with the Parthians at Carrhae), and relationships between Caesar and Pompey soured.
+When Caesar crossed the Rubicon with his troops to invade Italy in 49, Cicero, vacillating at first, fled with Pompey and other opponents of Caesar (notably Cato the Younger) to Greece.
 After the war, Caesar, now dictator for life, pardoned Cicero, but Cicero had become entirely irrelevant to politics.

 Cicero again withdrew to his studies.
 His relationship with Terentia turned bitter, and he divorced her in 47.
 He remarried in 46, but divorced her, too, after the death of his daughter in childbirth a few months later.
 The loss of Tullia was a severe blow to Cicero, as he sincerely cherished her perhaps more than anything.
 He fell into a great depression, and friends wrote him letters attempting to console him.